 1. Country-Specific Search Engines

 Using Google Canada, try a brand name search for your “business name” (use quotes if your company name is more than one word).
 Google.ca also offers searches in the French (français) language.
 Test this option as well, if applicable.
 You can also conduct this test by using Yahoo!
-Canada and Bing Canada (be sure to select the “only from Canada” option).
+Canada and Bing Canada.

 Does your website appear in the search results?
 And… are you getting high rankings?
 We recommend first page results.